Tridib Kumar Chattopadhyay

 Tridib Kumar Chattopadhyay (born 30 October 1958) is a Bengali writer and editor.
-He is the General Secretary of the Publishers & Booksellers Guild, organiser of International Kolkata Book Fair.
-He is the present owner of Patra Bharati.
+He is the General Secretary of the Publishers & Booksellers Guild, organiser of International Kolkata Book Fair as well as the present owner of Patra Bharati.

 Early life

 Chattopadhyay was born in 1958 in Kolkata.
 His father Dinesh Chandra Chattopadhyay was an eminent author and publisher.
 He passed Higher Secondary Examination in 1975 from Hindu School and completed M.Sc. in Botany from the Calcutta University.

 Career

 Chattopadhyay started his literary career in 1976 in Kishore Bharati Magazine, founded by his father Dinesh Chandra.
 His first novel Haath (The Hand) was published in 1985.
-He achieved Amrita Kamal Child Literature award for his first book Chaya Murti in 1990.
 Chattopadhyay wrote and edited number science fiction, mystery thriller and Jagu Mama detective series as well as stories for adults.
 His novel named Mukhosher Arale was screened on television.
-In 2007, the then President of India felicitated him for the contribution in Bengali Children's literature.
-He received Rotary Banga Ratna Award and Atulya Smriti Samman for literary works.
+He achieved number of awards for the contribution in Bengali Children's literature.
 Chattopadhyay, presently the chief editor of Kishore Bharati magazine, operates Patra Bharati Publication house in Kolkata.
 He is a regular writer of Bengali magazines and guest lecturer of the University of Calcutta on Diploma courses in Book Publishing.
-Chattopadhyay is also a life member of Indian Science Congress Association, World Wildlife Fund and honorary general secretary of the Publishers & Booksellers Guild since 2004.
+Chattopadhyay is also a life member of Indian Science Congress Association, World Wildlife Fund and honorary General Secretary of the Publishers & Booksellers Guild since 2004.